statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 1. Jettisoning of harmful substances carried in packaged form shall be prohibited, except where necessary for the purpose of securing the safety of the ship or saving life at sea.
 2. Subject to the provisions of the present Convention, appropriate measures based on the physical, chemical and biological properties of harmful substances shall be taken to regulate the washing of leakages overboard, provided that compliance with such measures would not impair the safety of the ship and persons on board.

-###Regulation 8
+### Regulation  8

-####Port State control on operational requirements<sup>3) Refer to the Procedures for port State control adopted by the Organization by resolution A.787(19) and amended by resolution A.882(21). </sup>
+####Port State control on operational requirements<sup> 4)  Refer to the Procedures for port State control adopted by the Organization by resolution A.787(19) and amended by A.882(21).  </sup>

-1. A ship when in a port or an offshore terminal of another Party is subject to inspection by officers duly authorized by such Party concerning operational requirements under this Annex.
+1. A ship when in a port or an offshore terminal of another Party is subject to inspection by officers duly authorized by such Party concerning operational requirements under this Annex, where there are clear grounds for believing that the master or crew are not familiar with essential shipboard procedures relating to the prevention of pollution by harmful substances.
-2. Where there are clear grounds for believing that the master or crew are not familiar with essential shipboard procedures relating to the prevention of pollution by harmful substances, the Party shall take such steps, including carrying out detailed inspection and, if required, will ensure that the ship shall not sail until the situation has been brought to order in accordance with the requirements of this Annex.
+2. In the circumstances given in paragraph 1 of this regulation, the Party shall take such steps as will ensure that the ship shall not sail until the situation has been brought to order in accordance with the requirements of this Annex.
 3. Procedures relating to the port State control prescribed in article 5 of the present Convention shall apply to this regulation.
 4. Nothing in this regulation shall be construed to limit the rights and obligations of a Party carrying out control over operational requirements specifically provided for in the present Convention.

 ####Appendix to Annex III

 *Criteria for the identification of harmful substances in packaged form*

-For the purposes of this Annex, substances identified by any one of the following criteria are harmful substances<sup>1)The criteria are based on those developed by the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS), as amended.For definitions of acronyms or terms used in this appendix, refer to the relevant paragraphs of the IMDG Code.</sup>:
+For the purposes of this Annex, substances identified by any one of the following criteria are harmful substances:

 a)Acute (short-term) aquatic hazard